Thursday, June 28, 2007

 (2) Yes, I know that I have referred to Cousin Og in previous posts as “Paleolithic.”
 He called me last week from his condo in South Boca to correct me and remind me that he is “not THAT old.”

-(3) I stand on the shoulders of Carl Reiner and Mel Brooks (
+(3) I stand on the shoulders of Carl Reiner and Mel Brooks (2000 Year Old Man)

 * The graphic used in this post is that of a woodcut image by M. C. Esher titled “Tower of Babel